 No fluff.
 No content marketing.
-Just honest advice from people who understand what running a small nonprofit volunteer program actually looks like.
+Just honest advice from people who understand what running a volunteer program actually looks like, whether your nonprofit has 30 volunteers or 3,000.

 Practical volunteer retention strategies for small nonprofits.
 Understand why volunteers quietly leave and what you can do about it without a big budget.